 - 1. This course impacts knowledge about the need for irrigation drainage system and its design. - 2.
-In addition, it enabled to manage the salinity problems and leaching process. - 3.
-The students can able to apply the usage of drainage system and its design. - 4.
-They can have more knowledge about the irrigation practice. - 5.
-They can design the drainage system without others help. - 6.
-They can get information about the irrigation and drainage system.
+In addition it enabled to manage the salinity problems and leaching process.

 UNIT I BASICS OF GROUND WATER

 Occurrence of Ground water - Utilization - Ground water component in hydrologic cycle - Geological formations - Types of aquifers and their characteristics - Ground water movement - Darcy's Law.